JoaoGuimaraes22/Monarch-novel/Style Guide.md

 Intelligence as power (Code Geass): Strategy, understanding systems matter as much as strength
-Consequence-heavy: Every choice has weight, victories come with costs Atmospheric tension: Underlying unease even in peaceful moments
+Consequence-heavy: Every choice has weight, victories come with costs Atmospheric tension: Underlying unease even in peaceful moments Those mythic beats - the death of innocence, the price of power, love as both salvation and damnation - they're what elevate the political complexity and tactical elements into something that hits readers on a deeper level.

 ## Technical Notes